A gaggle of Canada geese crosses a path in Cincinnati's Sharon Woods. Photo courtesy of Konstantin Vasserman.

 Ecological value

 To the Smithsonian’s Marra, the value of geese depended on the place they occupied within ecosystems.
 As spokesman he emphasized the importance of basing management policies on detailed information.
-But in an interview he stressed the greater importance of protecting migratory birds and eliminating resident birds.
+But in an interview his goals were much more specific: protect migratory birds and eliminating resident birds.

 David Feld of GeesePeace saw the geese’s role in Flight 1549 as part of another larger issue.
 In accordance with Geesepeace’s goal of helping communities solve goose problems collaboratively, Feld viewed each conflict as an opportunity to draw upon humans’ finer qualities, including compassion.